You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 San Giorgio Maggiore was one of the Venice tourist attractions that struck me the most on my very first visit to Venice nearly twenty years ago.

-Looking across from St Marks Square the island of San Giorgio is a splendid sight indeed.
+Looking across from St Mark's Square, the island of San Giorgio is a splendid sight indeed.
 Many tourists gaze out at this beautiful church set upon its tiny island from the touristy area around St. Mark's Square.
 Yet, strangely, few travel out to the island, which has largely escaped the overcrowding that is associated with tourism in Venice.

-An impression of airy brightness pervades both the interior and exterior, and the façade in splendid white is startling.
+Step inside, and an impression of airy brightness pervades both the interior and exterior, and the façade in splendid white is startling.
 On entering, the impression of luminosity is even more profound.
 The artwork within is equally breathtaking, featuring masterpieces by Tintoretto and Jacopo Bassano, among others.

 The paintings include three important works by Tintoretto.
 These are the Last Supper and the Fall of Manna, both of which are located behind the altar.
-Tintoretto's expert use of chiaroscuro in the Last Supper painting adds depth and drama to the scene, making it an unforgettable portrayal of this pivotal biblical events.
+Tintoretto's expert use of chiaroscuro in the Last Supper painting adds depth and drama to the scene, making it an unforgettable portrayal of this pivotal biblical event.

 To the right of the choir, in the Chapel of the Dead, you will find Tintoretto’s other work, Deposition.
 Of significance too is Sebastiano Ricci’s Madonna Enthroned with the Saints.